siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 From 786MB -> 13.9MB that's some serious shrinkage.

-*The amount the container has shrunk fills us with determination...*
+*The amount the container has shrunk fills you with [determination](https://undertale.fandom.com/wiki/Determination).*

 ### Iteration 3: Smallest-Outyet
 How do we get smaller than starting with a 5MB alpine image?
 How about start with nothing.
 We are going to use the special [scratch image](https://hub.docker.com/_/scratch/) which starts fresh.
 Since everything can be set to statically compile in go with `CGO_ENABLED=0`, we can just package the binary in a container without even a shell.
 This lessons attack surface and gives us a super light image.
 On top of that, we'll add some compiler flags for production to cut off the debug info space in go.
 Here's how it all looks in the [smallest-outyet Dockerfile](https://github.com/siler23/MultiArchDockerICP/blob/master/smallest-outyet/Dockerfile)